Encyclopedia of Religion, 2nd ed. (multi-volume)

 Call Number: BR165 .O66 2006

-Offers a comprehensive chronological account of the development of Christianity in all its aspects – theological, intellectual, social, political, regional, global – from its beginnings to the present day.
-Each volume makes a substantial contribution in its own right to the scholarship of its period and the complete History constitutes a major work of academic reference.
-Far from being merely a history of Western European Christianity and its offshoots, the History aims to provide a global perspective.
-Eastern and Coptic Christianity are given full consideration from the early period onwards, and later, African, Far Eastern, New World, South Asian and other non-European developments in Christianity receive proper coverage.
-The volumes cover popular piety and non-formal expressions of Christian faith and treat the sociology of Christian formation, worship and devotion in a broad cultural context.
-The question of relations between Christianity and other major faiths is also kept in sight throughout.
-The History will provide an invaluable resource for scholars and students alike.
+Multi-volume series offers a comprehensive chronological account of the development of Christianity in all its aspects – theological, intellectual, social, political, regional, and globally – from its beginnings to the present day.
+Eastern and Coptic Christianity are given full consideration from the early period onwards, and African, Far Eastern, New World, South Asian and other non-European developments in Christianity are covered.
+Volumes cover popular piety and non-formal expressions of Christian faith and treat the sociology of Christian formation, worship, and devotion in a broad cultural context.
 Note: this set not in reference.

 Critical Survey of Mythology and Folklore: Love, Sexuality, and Desire